 A toolkit full of resources

 This series of resources allows us to share a set of valuable tools and exercises to help you improve your internal communications.
 We hope you have found them useful so far, and we’ll continue to bring you new resources every couple of weeks.
 This resource builds on the ‘Determining your values’ exercise.
-If you haven’t had a go at that one yet, click here for the free download.
+If you haven’t had a go at that one yet, click here for the download.
 These two resources go hand-in-hand.
 We talked then about people who say their organisation doesn’t have a set of values.
 Well, regardless of whether they are written down or not, every organisation does have them.
 It is a myth that they don’t exist.
 All organisations have values, even if they have not formally identified them.
 Our role as communicators and employee-engagers is often to uncover those values and to communicate them consistently.

 Assessing your existing organisational values